govau/content-guide/_terms-phrases/states-territories.md

 "
 %}

-### State & territory governments
+### State and territory governments

 Capitalise the formal state or territory government title only.

 {% include guide_example.liquid
-  title = "referring to state & territory governments" content= "
+  title = "referring to state and territory governments" content= "
 - ACT Government
 - Government of South Australia